cpmolnar/exam-question-difficulty-estimator/README.md

 # Exam Question Difficulty Estimation
 An NLP model for estimating exam question difficulty, given its p-value and wording.

 The model leverages SpaCy and NLTK for removal of POS tagging and removal of stop-words, as well as lemmatization.
+It also attempts simple hyperparameter tuning to find the best hyperparameter values.

+The approach for this project was:
+- Clean database artifacts from the input
+- Lemmatize the input, e.g. reading becomes read, to massively reduce the dictionary size
+- Stop-words are then removed, as well as problematic POS
+- Hyperparameter tuning is performed, and final model is trained

+After final training, the user is encouraged to input other exam questions, for real-time exam question difficulty estimations, for purposes of checking new exam questions and testing.

 # Usage
 Sadly, the database cannot be provided for confidentiality reasons.